 The list seems to go on and on.
 The problem, of course, is that you don't have these things.
-And think about it a moment: just who do you know who has a steamer basket or double boiler?
+And think about it a moment: Who do you know who has a steamer basket or double boiler?

 I say innovate!

 Most of us have colanders.
-I have three, more or less designed for pasta, which are made of plastic and a two more that are designed for much finer foods.
+I have three, more or less designed for pasta, that are made of plastic and two more that are designed for much finer foods.
 In fact, I use a stainless steel mesh colander for rinsing leafy greens and berries.

 Do not use a plastic colander.
 Steam is considerably hotter than the 212 F boiling point of water; the plastic will melt.
 Do use a stainless mesh.
 Mild steel will impart flavors into your food so avoid using that.

-As you can see from the photo at right the colander is considerable larger around than the pan it's nested in.
-Despite this I can get three (3) Cups of food in there, place the lid for the saucepan over it all, and still get a halfway decent "seal" between the colander and pan.
+As you can see from the photo at right the colander is considerably larger around than the pan it's nested in.
+Despite this, I can get three (3) Cups of food in there, place the lid for the saucepan over it all, and still get a halfway decent "seal" between the colander and pan.

 Note: When steaming you do NOT want a tight seal.

-In the picture gallery at right I have a flat bottomed bowl in the saucepan.
+In the picture gallery above, I have a flat bottomed bowl in the saucepan.
 I also have a round bottom bowl that works just as well.

 Result?
 I didn't spend $15.00 to $20.00 for a special boiler insert and I can use the bowl for other things...not just double boiling.